 Bake 15-17 minutes or until puffed and golden brown.

 While turnovers are baking, make the glaze by whisking powdered sugar together with vanilla and milk.
 You may need to add more milk or more powdered sugar to get the consistency you want.
 (You’re looking for the glaze to be the consistency of white school glue.)

 Allow to Cool + Drizzle With Glaze

 Remove apple puffs from the oven and cool 5 minutes.
 Drizzle with glaze and sprinkle with more cinnamon (optional).
 Serve warm with whipped cream or vanilla ice cream.

 Want more fruit dessert options?
 Try these easy fruit desserts: Peach Dumplings, Raspberry Peach Cobbler Recipe, Lemon Raspberry Cake & Orange Cranberry Crinkle Cookies.

 My favorite method for making these in advance is preparing them up to assembly and then storing in the refrigerator until you are ready to bake.
 Right before baking, brush with the egg wash, add the sprinkling of sugar and bake until puffed and golden.

-Love Apples?
-Try these other tasty treats!
+Love Apple Turnovers?
+Try these other tasty Apple treats!